wonsunahn/CS1632_Summer2022/deliverables/5/README.md

 things you can do:

-1. You can modify the hard coded values for slotCount, beanCount, and isLuck for plain JUnit testing mode in the BeanCounterLogicTest setUp() method to match that configuration.
+1. You can modify the hard coded values for slotCount, beanCount, and isLuck for plain JUnit testing mode in the JPFJUnitTest setUp() method to match that configuration.
 And try running JUnit again:

    ```